Nightkingale/Wii-U-Account-Swap/.github/README.md

 **3. Help!
 All the games I purchased from Nintendo eShop no longer work!**

 Since you are swapping between accounts on one user (meaning the Nintendo Network ID is effectively taken off your console), the system believes that the Nintendo Network ID was deleted.
-If you happen to run into this issue, you'll need [signature patches](https://github.com/marco-calautti/SigpatchesModuleWiiU) installed.
+If you happen to run into this issue, you'll need [signature patches](https://github.com/marco-calautti/SigpatchesModuleWiiU) installed as long as you are using your Pretendo Network ID.
+Swapping back to your Nintendo Network ID will rectify the issue as well.

 ## Compilation
 You should have [wut](https://github.com/devkitPro/wut) installed.
 Following the [devkitPro Getting Started guide](https://devkitpro.org/wiki/Getting_Started) will set you up with it and all other basic dependancies.
 Additionally, you will need the following dependancies: